 Some water held by other water holders is stored in Victorian storages and may be required to meet downstream demands beyond the scope of this plan (such as for the Coorong, Lower Lakes and Murray Mouth area in South Australia).
 Delivery of this water is sometimes needed at a time and flow rate that was not scoped in the seasonal watering plan.
-The VEWH facilitates and authorises such deliveries, provided the risk of harm to Victoria's rivers, wetlands and floodplains and other risks are appropriately managed.
+The VEWH facilitates and authorises such deliveries, provided the risks (including potential harm to Victoria's rivers, wetlands and floodplains) are appropriately managed.